Bogdanovich77/mindcraft/README.md

 ## Docker Container

-If you intend to `allow_insecure_coding`, it is a good idea to run the app in a docker container to reduce risks of running unknown code.
+If you intend to `allow_insecure_coding`, it is a good idea to run the app in a docker container to reduce the risks of running unknown code.
 This is strongly recommended before connecting to remote servers, although still does not guarantee complete safety.

 ```bash
 docker build -t mindcraft . && docker run --rm --add-host=host.docker.internal:host-gateway -p 8080:8080 -p 3000-3003:3000-3003 -e SETTINGS_JSON='{"auto_open_ui":false,"profiles":["./profiles/gemini.json"],"host":"host.docker.internal"}' --volume ./keys.json:/app/keys.json --name mindcraft mindcraft